twknab/mean_hike/readme.md

 	+ Add login validations where after 5 attempts account locks out for awhile. (medium-priority)

+	+ Add feature where if user name ends with `s` (but preserve the apostrophe), that the apostrophes on the Account page and Dashboard page (which use the username in plural sense), is removed, so that the language is proper english (low-priority).

 	+ Can you get a server log of user IP? (low-priority)

 	+ Check for session with all important API routes, and send back to homepage if not valid (high-priority)